aranciokov/aranciokov.github.io/_pages/frontpage.md

 <h5><em>topics: predictive maintenance</em></h5>

 <img src="https://raw.githubusercontent.com/aranciokov/aranciokov.github.io/master/assets/imgs/aiabi.png" alt="Overview of the algorithm" width="50%" height="auto">
 <p><b>TL;DR</b>: We deal with the problem of estimating the remaining useful life (RUL) of mechanical engines (aeroplanes, in particular) by using neural sequence models.
+The RUL can be seen as a measure of how long it will take for the device under analysis to reach a failure (or, a situation in which a failure is very likely).
 We introduced to this field of research a neural model inspired from Neural Turing Machines and evaluated them under different scenarios.
 Experimental results confirm their robustness and precision compared to several neural sequence models.</p>

-<h6>Selected publications/endeavors</h6>
+<h5>Selected publications/endeavors</h5>
 <ol>
   <li><em>Neural turing machines for the remaining useful life estimation problem.</em><br/><b>A. Falcon</b>, G. D’Agostino, O. Lanz, G. Brajnik, C. Tasso, G. Serra. <b>Computers in Industry 143, 103762.
 2022.</b> <a href="https://www.sciencedirect.com/science/article/abs/pii/S0166361522001592">[pdf]</a></li>
   <li><em>Estimating the Remaining Useful Life via Neural Sequence Models: a Comparative Study.</em><br/>G. D'Agostino, <b>A. Falcon</b>, O. Lanz, G. Brajnik, C. Tasso, G. Serra. <b>AIABI@AIxIA 2022.</b> <a href="https://air.uniud.it/bitstream/11390/1263145/1/paper2.pdf">[pdf]</a></li>
   <li><em>A Dual-Stream architecture based on Neural Turing Machine and Attention for the Remaining Useful Life Estimation problem.</em> <b>A. Falcon</b>, G. D'Agostino, G. Serra, G. Brajnik, C. Tasso.<br/><b>PHME 2020.</b> <a href="https://papers.phmsociety.org/index.php/phme/article/view/1227">[pdf]</a></li>
   <li><em>A neural turing machine-based approach to remaining useful life estimation.</em><br/><b>A. Falcon</b>, G. D'Agostino, G. Serra, G. Brajnik, C. Tasso. <b>ICPHM 2020.</b> <a href="https://ieeexplore.ieee.org/abstract/document/9187043/">[pdf]</a></li>
-  <li><em>Remaining Useful Life Estimation using LSTM Networks and Attentive mechanisms.</em><br/><b>A. Falcon</b><br/>MSc Thesis, 2019.</li>
+  <li><em>Remaining Useful Life Estimation using LSTM Networks and Attentive mechanisms.</em><br/><b>A. Falcon</b>.
+MSc Thesis, 2019.</li>
 </ol>